Olaminiyi/Migration_to_the_Cloud_with_Containerisation/README.md

-# Migration to the Cloud with Containerisation
+# Migration to the Cloud with Containerisation.
 #####

 pull mongoDb image